Skip to main content

 How to Approach Tight Ends in Dynasty Rookie Drafts

-In saying that, this year’s tight-end class is a strong one for fantasy.
-Players like Dalton Kincaid and Michael Mayer should get sizable draft capital to earn big snap shares early.
-The sexy skill sets of Sam LaPorta, Darnell Washington, and Co. should allow them to earn targets or high-value targets in Year 1.
+In saying that, this year’s tight-end class is strong for fantasy.
+Players like Dalton Kincaid, Sam Laporta, and Michael Mayer should earn big snap shares early.
+The sexy skill sets Tucker Kraft and Luke Schoonmaker should allow them to earn targets of the high-value variety in Year 1.

 Positional Tiers